amakhlin/CarND-Behavioral-Cloning-Project/README.md

 ## Data
-Due to the large size of the dataset, mini-batches of data were produced just in time by a python generator and were fed into the learning algorithm via keras’s `fit_generator()` function.
+Due to the large size of the dataset, mini-batches of data were produced just in time by a python generator and were fed into the learning algorithm via keras’ `fit_generator()` function.
 Only the data required by the current batch was loaded from the disk.
 This approach obviates the need to read all of the image data into memory at once which would have required roughly 3 Gb of RAM.